 Aaron Landsman creates participatory performances that combine formal experimentation with long-term community engagement.
 His works are often staged where people go every day—homes, offices, meeting rooms, and sidewalks.
 He has taught at the Juilliard School, the University of Illinois, and New York University, and has guest lectured widely.
 Brent Green is a visual artist, filmmaker, and storyteller working in the Appalachian hills of rural Pennsylvania.
 Green’s films have screened, often with live musical accompaniment, in venues such as MoMA, the J. Paul Getty Museum, Walker Art Center, Hammer Museum, Museum of Fine Arts Boston, Wexner Center for the Arts, The Kitchen, and the Sundance Film Festival.

 October 4, 2014

-Empathy School is made possible by additional funding from The MAP Fund, a program of Creative Capital, primarily supported by the Doris Duke Charitable Foundation, with additional funds from the Andrew W. Mellon Foundation.
+Commissioned by EMPAC with additional funding from The MAP Fund, a program of Creative Capital, primarily supported by the Doris Duke Charitable Foundation, with additional funds from the Andrew W. Mellon Foundation.